HOW DOES ONE BECOME A CONTESTANT ON JEOPARDY!?

 How are test takers selected to move forward?

 Due to extremely limited number of audition appointments, those who pass the test will be included in a random selection process.
-Those selected to come to an in-person auction will be invited to their preferred action city (chosen during registration) to participate in a full audition process.
+Those selected to come to an in-person audition will be invited to their preferred audition city (chosen during registration) to participate in a full audition process.

 What can I expect if I'm selected to go to an audition?